 Many of the hikes in the Canyon Village area are of the longer and more challenging variety and Mount Washburn is one of the area’s most popular.
 The mountain sits at 10,243 feet (3,107 meters) and is the home to one of the three fire lookouts in the park.
-There are several routes to the summit including the 6.2-mile (10 kilometers) round-trip hike from Dunraven Pass or the 5-mile (8 kilometers) round-trip route from the Chittenden road.
+There are several routes to the summit including the 6.2-mile (10 kilometer) round-trip hike from Dunraven Pass or the 5-mile (8-kilometer) round-trip route from the Chittenden road.

 This 0.6-mile (1-kilometer) loop trail passes by some of the most interesting gurgling mudpots in the park.
 Here you’ll find Sulphur Cauldron, one of the most acidic hot springs in the park, and Churning Cauldron, a turbulent hot pool that spews muddy water into the air.